UN-CANCELED & MOVED ONLINE: “Dealing with Disaster Before ‘Disaster Politics,’ 1789-1850,” MRSEAH with Oxford (St. Anne’s College) Prof. Gareth Davies

-The second Spring 2020 meeting of the Missouri Regional Seminar, set for April 9 in Columbia in conjunction with the BrANCH conference, will feature discussion of “Dangerous Republic: Dealing with Disaster Before ‘Disaster Politics,’ 1789-1850,” a draft chapter from St. Anne’s College, University of Oxford Associate Professor of American History Gareth Davies’ book-in-progress on the evolution of American responses to natural disasters (see abstract below).
-Parties interested in attending should contact Thomas Kane, KaneTC@missouri.edu, for more information.
+Though we can’t meet in person, we’ve found a way to move the second installment of the Spring 2020 MRSEAH to the world of Zoom, so it will go on almost as planned.
+We’ll still gather to discuss “Dangerous Republic: Dealing with Disaster Before ‘Disaster Politics,’ 1789-1850,” a draft chapter from St. Anne’s College, University of Oxford Associate Professor of American History Gareth Davies’ book-in-progress on the evolution of American responses to natural disasters (see abstract below, and a copy of the chapter can be accessed here).
+University of Tennessee Professor of History Dan Feller will serve as interlocutor for the event, and in terms of where/when, we’ll convene from 11am-1pm CST on April 10.
+Parties interested in joining the proceedings should email Thomas Kane, KaneTC@missouri.edu, for more information.

 Recent scholarship has argued that the federal government had an active role in responding to disaster during the early Republic.
 This draft chapter finds that to be inaccurate, arguing instead that the General Government lacked either the capacity or desire to respond to disaster.
 More than that, before the advent of the telegraph even major calamities normally remained local events.
 In this world, there was abundant mutualism in the aftermath of disaster, but it normally happened at the local levels.
 Urban fires present a partial exception to this generalisation.